 The dimensions of the Black Winter humbucker are:

 - Click here for the Black Winter dimensional drawing

-It’s important to know the width and height to determine whether the pickup will fit into the body cavity of your guitar.
+It’s important to know the width and height.
+You need to determine whether the pickup will fit into the body cavity of your guitar.
 It is also important to know the coil length to make sure it will fit through pickguards and covers.

 Another popular humbucker is the Dimarzio Dark Matter.
-This is also an uncovered humbucker and is slightly bigger than the Black Winter, but not enough to make any difference.
+This is also an uncovered humbucker.
+It’s slightly bigger than the Black Winter, but not enough to make any difference.

 The dimensions of the Dark Matter are:

 - Width: 2.7″